-The various stacking options for tyres and commentary on associated fire risks are detailed in the table on p.
-29 and 30.
-The preferred method for indoor storage is barrel stacking and laced stacking for outdoor situations.
+The various stacking options for tyres and commentary on associated fire risks are detailed in Table 1.
+The preferred method is laced stacking for outdoor situations.

-Tyres should not be stacked on their treads unless there is some means of containing/constraining the stacks.
+Tyres should not be stacked on their treads unless there is some fire-resistant means of containing/ constraining the stacks.